OctopusDeploy/blog/blog/2020-03/octopus-server-dotnet-core-lessons-learned/index.md

 * Cross-platform support for Windows and Linux.
 * Access to the mature ecosystem for running Linux containers in Kubernetes.
 * Choice and flexibility: Our customers can choose to run Octopus on Windows or Linux, or they can use Octopus Cloud.
 * Octopus Cloud has gained improved performance and reduced operating costs.
+See the links above for concrete numbers.

 This also makes our development environment more productive as our engineering teams now have the choice to develop on Windows or Linux.